 For informational purposes only, the University Counseling Center offers access to online screening Tools.

-Note: These tests are meant to be indicators only and do not replace a full assessment by a qualified clinician.
+Note: These screening tools are meant to be indicators only and do not replace a full assessment by a qualified clinician.
 If you are at all worried about your results we would always urge you to seek help from a mental health professional or call the Counseling Center 607-777-2772 to schedule an appointment.

 You may also want to take the online ULifeline Self-Evaluator test.
 This is an anonymous resource that provides information about emotional health and ways to help yourself or a friend if you’re struggling with your thoughts or feelings.
 You’ll need to select your school and the tool will provide information about the resources available there.
 (Binghamton University is listed alphabetically under "SUNY.")